Rams QB Stafford back in concussion protocol, out Sunday – KION546

 McVay said Stafford and the Rams haven’t decided whether the quarterback could go on injured reserve or even be shut down for the season.
 Los Angeles has only six games remaining after Sunday and a daunting road to playoff contention.

-The Rams are uncertain who will play quarterback when they face the Chiefs on Sunday.
+The Rams also are uncertain who will play quarterback when they face the Chiefs on Sunday.

 Stafford is one of the NFL’s most durable quarterbacks over the past 12 years.
 He had missed only eight games in that stretch — all in the 2019 season with Detroit because of a back injury — before his absence against the Cardinals.